-People with Down’s syndrome tell us they want to be active members of their communities, they want to be visible, valued and included.
+People with Down’s syndrome tell us they want to be active members of their communities; they want to be visible, valued and included.
 And we know they have so much to give!
-Our local communities have been at the heart of the pandemic response and we know they are crucial to recovery and renewal, as we move forward.

 When we ask adults with Down’s syndrome what would make their lives even better, they tell us they want to build friendships and have more opportunities to socialise.
 They want to be involved with activities and social events in their communities.
 Some people want to live in their own place, others want to work or to volunteer.

-If you work or volunteer in the community please consider how you can help people with Down’s syndrome become more visible, more valued, and more included.
+If you work or volunteer in the community please support our Movement For Change and #TakeAStepForward with us to consider how you can help people with Down’s syndrome become more visible, more valued, and more included in your community.

-Get in touch at takeastepforward.org.uk to discuss how you can get involved.
+Get in touch at email@example.com to discuss how you can get involved.